diegopoza/guest-writer/articles/section-e.markdown

 }
 ```

-The code above launches the logout URL witha `returnTo` parameter which expects your logout callback URL in an [encoded form](https://www.urlencoder.org/).
+The code above launches the logout URL with a `returnTo` parameter which expects your logout callback URL in an [encoded form](https://www.urlencoder.org/).
 Although logged out of Auth0, the profile screen is rerendered.
 In the next section, [Handling application-layer logouts](), you will learn how to fix this.

 #### Handling application-layer logouts

 Logging users out of the application layer involves deleting the persisted refresh token.

-To do this, start by appending the `deleteRefreshToken()` function below to the `/lib/utils/persistence.dart` file:
+To do this, start by appending the `deleteRefreshToken()` function below to `/lib/utils/persistence.dart`:

 ```dart
 Future<Null> deleteRefreshToken() async {